whatisnuclear/website/waste.md

 footprint can be minimal.
 But, there is legitimate concern that the hazards may be difficult to contain.

-This page digs into the nuance of nuclear waste, and points to additional information for going deeper.
+This page *digs in* to the nuance of nuclear waste, and points to additional information for going deeper.
 Here, you will learn:

 * [What is nuclear waste?](#what)